Overview of Dog Coughing

 - Excessive use of medications

-A diagnosis of cough in a dog can only be made by a veterinarian.
-This may include a detailed medical history, physical examination, blood and urine tests, x-rays or bronchoscopy.
+A diagnosis of coughing in dogs can only be made by a veterinarian.
+This includes a detailed medical history, a physical examination, blood and urine tests, X-rays, or a bronchoscopy.

-Treatment of cough in dogs depends on the cause.
-In some cases, it may be helpful to protect the dog from irritants, improve its environment, or give it a special diet.
+The treatment of coughing in dogs depends on the cause.
+In some cases, it may be helpful to protect the dog from irritants, improve its environment, or provide a special diet.
 If an infection is the cause, the veterinarian may prescribe antibiotics.
-If heart or lung disease is present, medication may be necessary.
+For heart or lung diseases, medication may be necessary.

-In summary, if a dog has a cough, it is important to see a veterinarian early to identify and treat the causes.
+In summary, it is important to consult a veterinarian early if your dog is coughing to identify and treat the causes.
 The earlier a diagnosis is made, the better the chances of successful treatment.